FedoraQt/MediaWriter/MAC.md

 Download the .dmg file from the [Releases](../../releases) section of this page for the latest, then drag-and-drop it to the Applications folder open it from there.
 The files downloaded from this page are not signed, which means you can get a prompt saying you won't be able to open them.
-In order to be able to run our pre-built binaries you have to run `xattr -c FedoraMediaWriter-macos-x.x.x.dmg` to get rid of the warning about uknown source.
+In order to be able to run our pre-built binaries you have to run `xattr -c BazziteMediaWriter-macos-x.x.x.dmg` to get rid of the warning about uknown source.

 ### Known issues